 Google Search Tip - Limit your results to educational websites by using "site:edu" in conjunction with your search term(s).
 Examples:

 Manage your citations with RefWorks, a tool that allows researchers to easily import, export, search, and create automatically formatted bibliographies online.
 Citations found via searches in library databases such as JSTOR and many other databases can be imported directly into RefWorks.
 No manual typing required.
-Bibliographies generated within RefWorks can then be exported into Word using any of dozens of citation formats (MLA, APA, Chicago, Turabian, etc.).
+Bibliographies generated within RefWorks can then be exported to Word in virtually any citation format, e.g. MLA, APA, Chicago, Turabian and others.